causiq/logary/README.md

 If you [browse elmah.io's blog](http://blog.elmah.io/support-for-logary/) you'll
 find another example of using Logary from C#.

+You can add the `Logary.Adapters.NLog` adapter to your NLog config to start shipping events from your existing code-base while you're migrating.

 ## Comparison to NLog and log4net

 Why Logary instead of one of the classic logging frameworks?